About Cygnet Primary School

 Communication between school and home is vital in supporting the education of our students.
 Please be aware of the current communication methods, and please contact the school if you would like to receive the school newsletter via email.

-- School newsletter (fortnightly) via hard copy, email, website or School Stream
+- School newsletter (monthly) via hard copy, email and website

 - SZapp (made by Schoolzine)